Frequently Asked Questions

 installed for local development webhook testing.ngrok

-'s free tier URLs are temporary and not suitable for production.By the end of this guide_ you will have a functional backend application capable of managing and executing SMS campaigns_ ready for further enhancement and deployment.
+'s free tier URLs are temporary and not suitable for production.By the end of this guide_ you'll have a functional backend application capable of managing and executing SMS campaigns_ ready for further enhancement and deployment.

 1. Project Setup and Configuration